johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 variant LinkedIn.
 The size can be measured in terms of number of commits, files_changed, added_lines, deleted_lines.

-Since the fork has diverged, it may have changed the shared file(s) present in the patch applied to the upstream variant.
-Therefore, while performing the integration, you might experience some merge conflicts.
+Since the fork has diverged, it may have made changes in the shared file(s) present in the patch (pull request) that is applied to the upstream variant.
+Therefore, while performing the integration, you might experience merge conflicts.
-Some of these conflicts might be a result of refactoring operations applied during the evolution of the file in both branches of [Apache Kafka]((https://github.com/apache/kafka)) and [LinkedIn](https://github.com/linkedin/kafka).
-In the lab on [Software Integration](/teaching/CS473-Fall2022/integration/) we experienced the tool [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) (that implements the tool [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi)) that can identify conflicting regions related to refactoring operations and non-refactoring operations.
+Some conflicts might be a result of refactoring operations applied during the evolution of the file in both branches of [Apache Kafka]((https://github.com/apache/kafka)) and [LinkedIn](https://github.com/linkedin/kafka).
+In the lab on [Software Integration](/teaching/CS473-Fall2022/integration/) we used the tool [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) (that implements the tool [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi), which can identify conflicting regions related to "refactoring operations" and "non-refactoring operations".
+However, [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) uses version 2.1.0 library
+of [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi), that implements a few refactoring operations.
+You are supposed to extend [RefactoringsInMergeCommits](https://github.com/ualberta-smr/RefactoringsInMergeCommits) with refactoring operations that you find frequently occuring the the patches (pull requests) you yopu are going to integrate in the fork variant [LinkedIn](https://github.com/linkedin/kafka)